 - Inform relevant institutions.

-A common example that most of the people have come across is that an intruder calls the random person and represents himself as a bank employee.
-The intruder generally tries to win the trust of the victim and then asks for sensitive information like credit card number, CVV number, etc.
+A common example that most of the people have come across is that an intruder calls a random person and represents himself as a bank employee.
+The intruder generally tries to win the trust of the victim and then asks for sensitive information like credit card numbers, CVV numbers, etc.

-This has been a guide to What is Data Breach.
-Here we discuss the Concepts, example and Different Phases of Data Breach.
+This has been a guide to What is Data Breach?
+Here we discuss the basic concepts, examples, and different phases of Data Breach.
 You can also go through our other suggested articles to learn more –